hukkin/tomli-w/README.md

 If there's a chance that your input data is bad and you need output validation, parse the output string once with `tomli.loads`.
 If the parse is successful (does not raise `tomli.TOMLDecodeError`) then the string is valid TOML.

+Examples of bad input data that can lead to writing invalid TOML without an error being raised include:

+- A mapping where keys behave very much like strings, but aren't.
+E.g. a tuple of strings of length 1.
+- A mapping where a value is a subclass of a supported type, but which overrides the `__str__` method.

+Given proper input (a mapping consisting of non-subclassed [types returned by Tomli](https://github.com/hukkin/tomli?tab=readme-ov-file#how-do-toml-types-map-into-python-types)) the output should be valid TOML.